-- Established ethics committee and whistleblowing protection policies - Reviewed our internal policies to be more family-friendly - Implemented a new Banding Structure (aligning benefits and payscales to protect diversity and inclusion) - Created new gender-sensitive code of conduct and trainings across our country offices - Started a new female-focused Intern and Mentorship platform - · Trained our staff on gender equality - Elected a Gender-parity Taskforce which meets quarterly - Engaged with Champions of Change (men and women across our operations globally) - Encouraged personal engagement with the #HeforShe and 10x10x10 IMPACT initiatives of UNWomen
+- Established ethics committee and whistleblowing protection policies - Reviewed our internal policies to be more family-friendly - Implemented a new Banding Structure (aligning benefits and payscales to protect diversity and inclusion) - Created new gender-sensitive code of conduct and trainings across our country offices - Started a new female-focused Intern and Mentorship platform - Trained our staff on gender equality - Elected a Gender-parity Taskforce which meets guarterly - Engaged with Champions of Change (men and women across our operations globally) - Encouraged personal engagement with the #HeforShe and 10x10x10 IMPACT initiatives of UNWomen HeForShe GENDER EQUALITY TEAMS AT CTG - GENDER PARITY COMMITTEE Focusing on WEPS initiatives towards gender balance within CTG. - HEFORSHE CHAMPIONS Male employees who pledged their support and champion gender equality initiatives within CTG. - CHAMPIONS OF CHANGE Employees who volunteered to make up the think tank for gender activities within CTG.

-HeforShe is a solidarity movement for gender equality launched in September 2014 by then UN Secretary-General, Ban Ki-moon, and UN Women Global Goodwill Ambassador, Emma Watson.
-HeforShe aims to mobilize one billion men to involve them in the journey towards gender equality.

-GENDER EQUALITY TEAMS AT CTG

-- GENDER PARITY COMMITTEE Focusing on WEPS initiatives towards gender balance within CTG. - HEFORSHE CHAMPIONS Male employees who pledged their support and champion gender equality initiatives within CTG. - CHAMPIONS OF CHANGE Employees who volunteered to make up the think tank for gender activities within CTG.
 They are on-the ground drivers of the Female First programme.

-MEASURING SUCCESS, MAKING IT COUNT

-How can we measure our gender equality endeavours

-TG's Executive Leadership Team attended the Women's Empowerment Principles (WEPs) Forum in March 2017.
+MEASURING SUCCESS, MAKING IT COUNT How can we measure our gender equality endeavours CTG's Executive Leadership Team attended the Women's Empowerment Principles (WEPs) Forum in March 2017.
 Titled "Measuring Success, Making It Count", the forum was held at the UN Headquarters in New York City during the 61st Session of the Commission on the Status of Women (CSW).
 The main theme of the CSW session was "Women's Economic Empowerment in The Changing World Of Work".
 The forum specifically focused on exploring ways in which the private sector could measure the outcomes of initiatives meant to support women and girls.
 The WEPs Gender Gap Analysis Toolkit was launched at the event.
 The tool is an online platform, which assists businesses to benchmark and track their progress on gender equality and women's empowerment initiatives and policies, helping businesses asses their areas of strengths and weaknesses.
 Businesses are profiled as "Beginner", "Improver," "Achiever," or "Leader."